-- a both data controllers and data processors have statutory obligations under the EU GDPR; - data controllers and data processors must comply with the six data protection principles under Article 5(1) of the EU GDPR and the additional accountability principle under Article 5(2) of the EU GDPR (Principles); and - data subjects have certain rights, including to access personal data held about them, to rectify erroneous personal data, and to object to the processing of their personal data and to the erasure of their personal data.
+- both data controllers and data processors have statutory obligations under the EU GDPR; - data controllers and data processors must comply with the six data protection principles under Article 5(1) of the EU GDPR and the additional accountability principle under Article 5(2) of the EU GDPR (Principles); and - data subjects have certain rights, including to access personal data held about them, to rectify erroneous personal data, and to object to the processing of their personal data and to the erasure of their personal data.

-The EU GDPR has now been replaced in the UK with a UK general data protection regime (UK GDPR) under the DPA, which closely mirrors the existing EU GDPR.
-This means that for the purpose of the EU GDPR, the UK is a now a third country.
+The EU GDPR has now been replaced in the United Kingdom with a UK general data protection regime (UK GDPR) under the DPA, which closely mirrors the existing EU GDPR.
+This means that for the purpose of the EU GDPR, the United Kingdom is a now a third country.
 Data transfers to third countries outside of the EEA are prohibited under the EU GDPR unless the European Commission has made a decision that the data protection laws in such third country are of equivalent adequacy to those under the EU GDPR, or if individual organisations have implemented certain safeguards such as entering into contracts containing the EU-specified standard conditions.
-The EU is yet to give a decision on whether the UK's data protection
+The European Union has decided that the United Kingdom's data protection regime is adequate for these purposes, and adopted decisions under EU GDPR and the Law Enforcement Directive accordingly on 28 June 2021 (the United Kingdom has already confirmed that the European Union has an equivalent adequate regime for the purposes of transfers from the United Kingdom to the European Union).
+However, the adequacy decisions acknowledge that the United Kingdom's data protection regime may evolve and diverge from that of the European Union.
+Consequentially, both adequacy decisions require the European Commission to continually review the regime and they include a four year 'sunset clause' after which time the decisions will expire, unless they are renewed.
+The decisions are expected to apply until 27 June 2025.